dickansj/MasterYourPPE/content/home/why.md

     </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p>The latest research confirms that most people become infected with Covid-19 by breathing in contaminated droplets that are ejected when talking, singing, eating, sneezing, coughing, etc.</p>
+      <p class="text-left">The <a href="https://www.nytimes.com/2020/08/11/health/coronavirus-aerosols-indoors.html" target="_blank">latest research</a> confirms that most people become infected with Covid-19 by breathing in contaminated droplets that are ejected when talking, singing, eating, sneezing, coughing, etc.</p>
       <br>
-      <p>Infectious virus particles have been observed in both, large and small droplets.
+      <p class="text-left">Infectious virus particles have been observed in both, large and small droplets.
 Larger droplets range in size down to 0.5mm.
 These fall to the ground quickly usually within 6 feet of where they are generated.</p>
     </div>
   </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p>Smaller droplets range in size from about 0.5mm down to 0.001mm and can remain suspended in air for hours.
-These can also travel long distances on air currents.
+      <p class="text-left">Smaller droplets range in size from about 0.5mm down to 0.001mm and can <a href="https://economictimes.indiatimes.com/news/science/coronavirus-can-travel-up-to-8-metres-from-exhalation-linger-in-air-for-hours-mit-scientist-says/articleshow/74928356.cms?from=mdr" target="_blank">remain suspended in air for hours.</a> These can also travel long distances on air currents.
 In still air, small droplets can accumulate in the area where they are being generated until the area becomes highly infectious.</p>
       <br>
-      <p>And, to help lower the risk of Covid-19 transmission further, see these mask-wearing tips and tricks.</p>
+      <p class="text-left">And, to help lower the risk of Covid-19 transmission further, see these mask-wearing <a href="https://www.masteryourppe.com/tips">tips and tricks</a>.</p>
     </div>
   </div>